-"Contractor" means the person named as Contractor in the Award Letter; "Customer" means the person identified in the letterhead of the Award Letter; "DPA" means the Data Protection Act 1998; "Expiry Date" means the date for expiry of the Agreement as set out in the Award Letter; "FOIA" means the Freedom of Information Act 2000; "Information" has the meaning given under section 84 of the FOIA; "Key Personnel" means any persons specified as such in the Award Letter or otherwise notified as such by the Customer to the Contractor in writing; "Party" the Contractor or the Customer (as appropriate) and "Parties" shall mean both of them; "Personal Data" means personal data (as defined in the DPA) which is processed by the Contractor or any Staff on behalf of the Customer pursuant to or in connection with this Agreement; "Purchase Order Number" means the Customer's unique number relating to the order for Goods to be supplied by the Contractor to the Customer in accordance with the terms of the Agreement; "Request for Information" has the meaning set out in the FOIA or the Environmental Information Regulations 2004 as relevant (where the meaning set out for the term "request" shall apply); "Services" means the services to be supplied by the Contractor to the Customer under the Agreement; "Specification" means the specification for the Services (including as to quantity, description and quality) as specified in the Award Letter;

-"Staff" means all directors, officers, employees, agents, consultants and contractors of the Contractor and/or of any sub-contractor of the Contractor engaged in the performance of the Contractor's obligations under the Agreement; "Staff Vetting Procedures" means vetting procedures that accord with good industry practice or, where applicable, the Customer's procedures for the vetting of personnel as provided to the Contractor from time to time; "Term" means the period from the start date of the Agreement set out in the Award Letter to the Expiry Date as such period may be extended in accordance with Clause 4.2 or terminated in accordance with the terms and conditions of the Agreement; "VAT" means value added tax in accordance with the provisions of the Value Added Tax Act 1994; and "Working Day" means a day (other than a Saturday or Sunday) on which banks are open for business in the City of London.
+"Customer" means the person named as Customer in the Award Letter;

+"DPA" means the Data Protection Act 1998;

+"Expiry Date" means the date for expiry of the Agreement as set out in the Award Letter:

+"FOIA" means the Freedom of Information Act 2000; "Information" has the meaning given under section 84 of the FOIA; "Key Personnel" means any persons specified as such in the Award Letter or otherwise notified as such by the Customer to the Supplier in writing; "Party" means the Supplier or the Customer (as appropriate) and "Parties" shall mean both of them; "Personal Data" means personal data (as defined in the DPA) which is processed by the Supplier or any Staff on behalf of the Customer pursuant to or in connection with this Agreement; "Purchase Order Number" means the Customer's unique number relating to the supply of the Services; "Request for Information" has the meaning set out in the FOIA or the Environmental Information Regulations 2004 as relevant (where the meaning set out for the term "request" shall apply); "Services" means the services to be supplied by the Supplier to the Customer under the Agreement; "Specification" means the specification for the Services (including as to quantity, description and quality) as specified in the Award Letter; "Staff" means all directors, officers, employees, agents, consultants and contractors of the Supplier and/or of any sub-contractor of the Supplier engaged in the performance of the Supplier's obligations under the Agreement; "Staff Vetting Procedures" means vetting procedures that accord with good industry practice or, where requested by the Customer, the Customer's procedures for the vetting of personnel as provided to the Supplier from time to time; "Supplier" means the person named as Supplier in the Award Letter; "Term" means the period from the start date of the Agreement set out in the Award Letter to the Expiry Date as such period may be extended in accordance with clause 4.2 or terminated in accordance with the terms and conditions of the Agreement;

-- 1.2 In these terms and conditions, unless the context otherwise requires: - 1.2.1 references to numbered clauses are references to the relevant clause in these terms and conditions; - 1.2.2 any obligation on any Party not to do or omit to do anything shall include an obligation not to allow that thing to be done or omitted to be done; - 1.2.3 the headings to the clauses of these terms and conditions are for information only and do not affect the interpretation of the Agreement; - 1.2.4 any reference to an enactment includes reference to that enactment as amended or replaced from time to time and to any subordinate legislation or byelaw made under that enactment; and - 1.2.5 the word 'including' shall be understood as meaning 'including without limitation'.
+- "VAT" means value added tax in accordance with the provisions of the Value Added Tax Act 1994; and - "Working Day" means a day (other than a Saturday or Sunday) on which banks are open for business in the City of London. - 1.2 In these terms and conditions, unless the context otherwise requires: - 1.2.1 references to numbered clauses are references to the relevant clause in these terms and conditions; - 1.2.2 any obligation on any Party not to do or omit to do anything shall include an obligation not to allow that thing to be done or omitted to be done; - 1.2.3 the headings to the clauses of these terms and conditions are for information only and do not affect the interpretation of the Agreement; - 1.2.4 any reference to an enactment includes reference to that enactment as amended or replaced from time to time and to any subordinate legislation or byelaw made under that enactment; and - 1.2.5 the word 'including' shall be understood as meaning 'including without limitation'.

-2. Basis of Agreement
+2 Basis of Agreement

-- 2.1 The Award Letter constitutes an offer by the Customer to purchase the Services subject to and in accordance with the terms and conditions of the Agreement. - 2.2 The offer comprised in the Award Letter shall be deemed to be accepted by the Contractor on receipt by the Customer of the Contractor's notification of acceptance via Bravo within [7] days of the date of the Award Letter.
+- 2.1 The Award Letter constitutes an offer by the Customer to purchase the Services subject to and in accordance with the terms and conditions of the Agreement. - 2.2 The offer comprised in the Award Letter shall be deemed to be accepted by the Supplier on receipt by the Customer of a copy of the Award Letter countersigned by the Supplier within [7] days of the date of the Award Letter.

-3. Supply of Services
+3 Supply of Services